What You Need To Know About Visas

-Be sure to apply early because your visa application can take up to 10 weeks to process—and you may need to make a personal appearance at your destination country’s embassy or consulate in the U.S. and submit biometrics.
+Apply early because your visa application can take 12-18 weeks to process—and you may need to make a personal appearance at your destination country’s embassy or consulate in the U.S. and submit biometrics.

 There are two ways to apply.
-You may obtain a visa on your own through an embassy or consulate, or apply through a vendor.
+You can apply for a visa on your own through an embassy or consulate, or you can choose to apply through a vendor.

 Option 1: Apply Through an Embassy or Consulate